JAMES TONEY, MANAGING EDITOR

 Working as a freelance, Andrew has contributed to, and acted as a consultant for, a number of national publications including the Guardian and the Economist.

-Andrew is a member of the NCTJ’s public affairs board, acts as consultant editor for news website Mancunian Matters and writes a weekly football analysis column in the Lancashire Telegraph.
+Andrew is a member of the NCTJ’s public affairs board, acts as consultant editor for news website Mancunian Matters and writes a weekly football analysis column in the Lancashire Telegraph, He is a regular news analyst on Sky News.

 HOLLY MANJ, DEPUTY HEAD OF JOURNALISM TRAINING